sacarlson/mini_isp/readme.md

 ##Features:

 * Oscommerce driven store to provide automated customer purchase of service contracts.
+* Captive Portal with or without the use of a freeradius server.
 * Customer authentication and time/bandwidth usage accounting for each.
 * Limited services provided to unregistered customers by iptables redirection.
 * Fairnat customer bandwidth limiting with custom per user controllable settings.